 And getting back to our comparison, it’s almost unfair to compare the two machines.
 One is built to allow you to explore espresso brewing, and play with various settings until you find the magic match between tamping, grind size, and shot volume.
 The other one is built to last you forever, but it is very fussy if you missed something your shot is going to be under average.

 Breville BES870XL Barista Express – Critique

 Is this machine perfect?
-No it’s not, but it is pretty damn close to perfection.
-Here is my critique about it.
+No, it’s not, but it is pretty damn close to perfection.
+Here is my critique of it.